By Mike Miller Updated June 24, 2022

 The main thoroughfare of Venice is US-41, the Tamiami Trail, that runs generally north and south through town on its way from Tampa to Miami.

-This broad boulevard is lined with charming sidewalk cafes and unique boutiques.
-It is a shopper's paradise.
+This broad boulevard is lined with charming sidewalk cafes, unique boutiques, art galleries and restaurants within historic buildings.

 Several great antique shops are located on "Antique Row" along Miami Avenue one block south of Venice Avenue.